-Although the currently affected countries are not major tourist destinations, travel to and within these countries does occur, and there may be some migration to the UK and other European countries.
-However, Ebola virus outbreaks, excepting any potential person to person transmission in a healthcare setting when an infected individual has been moved to a non-affected country for treatment, have been identified only in countries that are also malarious.
-Therefore, all individuals who have been in affected areas will be excluded from donation for six months after their return to the UK under current UK donor/donation malaria guidelines.
-Such individuals should not donate blood or tissues for six months from their return to the UK.
-Individuals who have been infected with Ebola virus and who have recovered may donate 12 months after full, laboratory proven, recovery.
+Although countries with Ebola virus outbreaks are generally not major tourist destinations, travel to and within these countries does occur, and there may be some migration to the UK and other European countries.
+Ebola virus outbreaks, excepting any potential person to person transmission in a healthcare setting when an infected individual has been moved to a non-affected country for treatment, have been identified only in countries that are also malarious.
+Therefore, all individuals who have been in affected areas will be excluded from blood or tissue donation for six months after their return to the UK under current UK donor/donation malaria guidelines.
+Individuals who have ever been infected with Ebola virus are permanently excluded from donating, with the exception of those who are donating immune (convalescent) plasma for therapeutic use on patients with EVD.